emqx/emqx-operator/docs/en_US/tasks/configure-emqx-blueGreenUpdate.md

 3. After the upgrade is complete, the load may be uneven between nodes.

-4. Due to using StatefulSets for deployment, there will be one node less providing services during the upgrade process than the actual number of nodes.
+4. Due to the rolling update strategy of StatefulSets, the nodes serving during the upgrade process will be one less than the actual nodes.

 Therefore, EMQX Operator implements blue-green deployment based on the Node Evacuation feature of EMQX Enterprise to solve the above issues.